trisfaizal/Marketing-Site/_posts/2014-12-12-the-ultimate-list-of-services-for-static-websites.md

 1. **Non-technical users can't update static websites easily**.
 This is a problem we're working hard to solve at [CloudCannon](http://cloudcannon.com).

-2. **I can't do x without a backend**.
+2. **I can't do this without a backend**.
 With the huge number of apps and services you can drop into static websites there's actually not a lot you *can't* do with static websites.

 Today I'm rounding up the best of these services.

 <div class="roundup-boxes">

-	<h4> Newsletters </h4>
+	<h4>Newsletters</h4>
-	<p> Capture email addresses and send periodic newsletters. </p>
+	<p>Capture email addresses and send periodic newsletters.</p>
 	<ul>
 		<li><a href="http://mailchimp.com"><img src="/img/blog/apps-for-static-sites/mailchimp.png">MailChimp</a></li>
 		<li><a href="https://www.campaignmonitor.com/"><img src="/img/blog/apps-for-static-sites/campaignmonitor.png">Campaign Monitor</a></li>